RockinProjex/Eris/README.md

 Deck of Equilibrium / Sleeve of Equilibrium (Cryptid):
 - Causes some jokers and consumables intentioonally hidden from the shop to show up while rerolling.
 Buying these jokers can be done - but in some rare cases this is not the intended path.
-- Some vouchers have been added to do some crazy stuff intended for use in the late game - using these too early can cause the game to become boring, powering through antes like they're nothing.
+- Some vouchers that have been added could potentially do some crazy stuff intended for use in the late game - using these too early can cause the game to become boring, powering through antes like they're nothing.
 - Some tags intended to be used immediately have a risk of not setting off if a requirement to not set off is satisfied or vice versa.

 CCD Deck / CCD Sleeve (Cryptid):